Unitech/pm2/README.md

 - Automatically restart process on file change

-Full test suit with more than 300 tests: (https://travis-ci.org/Unitech/PM2) Tested against extreme conditions and long time memory monitored.
+Full test suit with more than 300 tests: (https://travis-ci.org/Unitech/PM2) Tested against extreme conditions.

-**We recommend the Node.js version v0.11.13**
+**We recommend the Node.js version v0.11.13 for better cluster management**

 Compatible with CoffeeScript.
 Works on Linux & MacOS.
 Windows upcoming.